sarnold/doorstop-to-mermaid/README.md

 ## Quick start

-There are 2 ways to consume this project:
+There are 2 ways to consume the ds2mermaid package:

-* install the package and run the example script
+* build and install the package and run the example script
-* add to your project dependencies and use the helper classes
+* add to your project dependencies and import the bits you need

 ### Prerequisites